 In the continuous effort to improve our climate footprint, Genan works purposefully to protect the environment, and we strive to make environmentally friendly choices in our day-to-day operations.
 As part of producing as environmentally friendly as possible, all Genan's factories have implemented the ISO 14001 Environmental Management System.
 Central elements of ISO 14001 are to produce in an environmentally sound manner and to ensure a continuous improvement of the environmental impact.
-In addition, all Genan's factories have implemented the ISO 50001 Energy Management System in 2021 as part of the ongoing energy optimisation of production.
+In addition, from 2021 onwards, the ISO 50001 Energy Management System has been implemented at all Genan's factories - as part of the ongoing energy optimisation of production processes.
 Key elements in this are to screen possible energy optimisation projects and continuously implement these.